-What are the rules for taking leave in 2024?
+What are the current leave rules?

 JUDr.
 Ondřej Preuss, Ph.D.